guigrpa/storyboard/README.md

 Demo: http://storyboard-demo.herokuapp.com/

+**Note that these are the docs for the upcoming Storyboard v2.
+The latest docs for v1.x can be recovered [here](https://github.com/guigrpa/storyboard/blob/v1.4.0/README.md).
+See also the [CHANGELOG](https://github.com/guigrpa/storyboard/blob/master/CHANGELOG.md) for details on new features and breaking changes.**

 ## Why?

 * **Hierarchical stories**: put logs in context (*stories*), and group stories/logs within stories.
-Such groupings are extremely useful with concurrent user actions.
+Stories are extremely useful with concurrent user actions and async events.
 * Get the whole picture with *end-to-end stories*: see all **client and server tasks** triggered by a user action (a click on the *Login* button, maybe) **in a single place**.
 * Use the **Storyboard DevTools Chrome extension** to view client and server logs with a clean and detail-rich interface.
 Now with **remote client log monitoring for mobile devices** and non-Chrome browsers.
 * Watch server logs being pushed in **real time** to the Storyboard DevTools extension via WebSockets.
 Even more: **control the level of detail you get from various parts of your server remotely, without relaunching**.
 * Ask for **authentication** to see server logs; hook up your own auth function.
 * **Attach anything** to your logs for further investigation.
 * Integrate your app with Storyboard's **flexible plugin architecture**.
-Four plugins are available out of the box: Console, WebSocket Server & Client and Browser Extension.
+Several plugins are available out of the box: Console, WebSocket Server & Client and Browser Extension, with more coming up.
 Just use what you need: most features are optional!
 * Give logs **source and severity** attributes and apply **coarse- or fine-grained filtering**, with white and black lists.
 * Use **color** to highlight what's important.
 Storyboard extends the popular [chalk](https://github.com/chalk/chalk) library so that it can also be used on the browser.
 * Enjoy the **simple-yet-powerful API** (I hope!).